 Sheila has worked promoting arts, heritage, tourism, healthcare and economic empowerment through municipal government and non-profit organizations locally, regionally, and provincially.
-Her work has included Communications Director, The Ontario Historical Society; Sr. Corporate Communications Officer, Town of Oakville; Project Manager for Halton Healthcare Services, the Oakville Centre for the Performing Arts, and the Mississauga Arts Council; Communications Consultant and Event Planner, Ability First Coalition; and Marketing Manager, Muskoka Tourism Marketing Agency.
+Her work has included Communications Director, The Ontario Historical Society; Sr. Corporate Communications, Corporation of the Town of Oakville; Project Manager, Halton Healthcare Services Corporation; and Marketing Manager, Muskoka Tourism Marketing Agency.

-A member of the Professional Writers Association of Canada, Sheila is a published author of three history books, many articles and countless photographs.
-She has a daily photoblog - imageryoflight.com - where a favourite subject is trees.
+A member of the Professional Writers Association of Canada, Sheila is a published author of three books, many articles and countless photographs.
+She has a daily photoblog - imageryoflight.com - where a favourite subject is trees and nature.
 Sheila enjoys giving back to the community through her work on the Board of Directors for ATN.